-Although almost the whole of the west coast of Normandy along the Cotenin peninsula (heading south from Avranches) is a non stop beach with massive expanses of sand, our favourite beaches are along the stretch of coastline east of the D Day landing beaches.
-Here you can find a delightful marriage of perfect beaches and charming coastal towns.
+Want to know which are the best beaches in Normandy?
+Although almost the whole of the west coast of Normandy along the Cotenin peninsula (heading south from Avranches) is a non stop beach with massive expanses of sand, we have our favourites.

 Description: A delightful sea-side resort between Caen and the Seine estuary, often overshadowed by its upmarket neighbour of Deauville, but offering just as much entertainment for a young family.
 In fact we would recommend it as it is quieter and more relaxed but still possessing all the necessary ingredients for a beach resort.

 Location: Along the coast north east of Deauville on the D513.

 Our recommendations: When you tire of the beach you can head off into the shops – they are pleasant to browse around although Honfleur is still the place to go for shopping culture!
 There are some pleasant gardens a short trip inland.
 There is an excellent fish market (our children weren’t sure whether to be shocked or amazed by the live fish/shell fish squirming around!) to visit and not surprisingly some great fish restaurants like Brasserie Les Vapeurs and Brasserie Le Central.
 These are right next door to each other and are under the same management, and it can be somewhat tricky to know where one starts and the other ends!

 For the children: The beach is the place to head for.
 But if the weather is inclement then try out the sea front swimming pools (indoor and outdoor) or head for Honfleur to see the butterflies and exotic indoor gardens at Naturospace.
 There is a small aquarium the kids might enjoy on a rainy day.